factor/factor/reference/allocator-speed-crossarch-20260908/README.md

 verifier setup separately from optimization flags.
 Final analysis reports both per-round and aggregate runtime ratios, and status files retain host load before and after each process.
 Host load is observational and does not reserve a core.

+Every timed process records its exact compiler revision in the scope and status.
+For isolated source archives, `.allocator-source-commit` supplies that identity;
+`source-manifest.py` independently hashes every compiler source path changed between the original baseline and candidate against `source-expected.json`.
+The checked-in baseline/candidate expected manifests identify their revisions.
+Analysis rejects mixed revisions within a label, differing frozen closures within a revision, and changing static code metrics across repeated processes.
+Different revisions can have different closure counts because each includes its own newly introduced compiler helpers.
+Workload definitions, batching and output checks are held fixed.

+`--allocators` allows a paired subset while a separate regression is investigated.
+A partial report must state its completed allocator/round/sample counts and does not constitute a full matrix.
+Final main analysis uses `--require-complete --min-samples 6`.
+The separate LS feature attribution uses `--baseline remat-off --candidate candidate --allocator linear-scan --require-complete --min-samples 6`.